tbfe-de/C-CleanCode/OOP-in-C/v3/_TODO.md

 ## Following Plan A – Get active with some hands-on coding

-In accordance with the *DRY*-Principle make sure there is actually **only one definition** of `struct DDD_HH_MM_SS_` – the one in file `DDD_HH_MM_SS.h`.
-This file needs to be included whenever this structure is referred to.
+1. In accordance with the *DRY-Principle* (Don't repeat yourself) make sure there is actually **only one definition** of `struct DDD_HH_MM_SS_` – the one in file `DDD_HH_MM_SS.h`.
+This file is to be included whenever this `struct` is referred to.

-In accordance with the principle *data hiding* make sure all access to members of this `struct` is via function calls.
+2. In accordance with the principle *Data Hiding* make sure all access to members of this `struct` is via function calls.
+(Though other than C++ in C this cannot be enforced.)

-In `main` add a message shown on `stderr` when the program is called with more than four arguments.
-In the message the name of the program and a hint how it would be correctly used should be included.
+3. For a good *User-Experience* from `main` a message should be shown on `stderr` when the program is called with more than four command line arguments.
+In this message the name of the program should be included together with a brief hint how it would be correctly used.

-In accordance with *SLA* (single level of abstraction) the message should be issued not from `main? but a separate function called from `main`.
-This function then should also terminate the `main` program and indicate via its return value there was a problem.
+4. In accordance with *SLA* (single level of abstraction) this message should be issued not from `main` but a separate function function called from `main`.
+After showing this message the same function should also terminate the `main` program.
+The value returned to the shell (user ommand line) should and indicate that there was problem.

-In accordance to *design and programm by contract* consult the reference documentation to decide whether it's necessary to add a `fflush(stderr)` so that it is guaranteed the message is shown.
+5. In accordance to *Design and programming by contract* consult the reference documentation to decide whether it's necessary to add an `fflush(stderr)`, to guarantee the message is shown.

-In accordance with *POLS* (principle of least surprise) chose the name of that function to indicate both, that it not only prints a usage message **but also** terminates the program.
+6. In accordance with *POLS* (principle of least surprise) chose the name of that function to indicate both, that it not only prints a usage message **but also** terminates the program.

-In accordance with *KISS* (keep it simple, stupid) and also the *Need to Know* decide what the proper visibility of that function should be.
+7. In accordance with *KISS* (keep it simple, stupid) and also the *Need to Know* decide what the proper visibility of that function should be.